kieranroneill/plauser/README.md

 Credits
 -------
 - Some due credit to Suan-Aik Yeo and his [jquery-keycombinator][keycombinator].
-- For an excellant jQuery plugin, thanks to CodeSeven's [toastr][toastr]
+- For an excellent jQuery plugin, thanks to CodeSeven's [toastr][toastr]

 License
 -------